 Realistic training in Britain prepared Australian troops for the reality of war on the Western Front.

-The Dunkirk doll Jane Peek and Anne-Marie Condé
+- The Dunkirk doll by Jane Peek and Anne-Marie Condé.

 An intriguing mystery remains unsolved.